stackweaver/tree/README.md

 # Full-Stack Web Development Outline

-**What is this?**

 This page attempts to create a nested structure of all aspects of web development.
 It will be progressively improved based on community feedback.
+The links are safe to click and lead to official resources where possible.

 **Why?**

 It is being built and integrated into an educational platform for full-stack development called Stackweaver ([contact on Discord](https://discord.gg/nSAveSC)).
-This outline is central to how the platform itself will be structured.
+This outline is central to how the platform itself will be structured; it will inform a full-stack curriculum and web docs (similar to MDN).

 It will eventually be enhanced through features such as sandboxes, discussions, collaborative learning and mentoring.

-Note: Some items below can be clicked for related resources (non-biased and official where possible).
+If you want to get involved feel free to contact here (issue), on [Reddit](https://www.reddit.com/user/StackWeaver) or [@stackweaver](https://twitter.com/stackweaver) on Twitter.

 ---
 ## Web Development Outline